 Warnings and Precautions

 Propafenone has caused new or worsened arrhythmias.
 Such proarrhythmic effects include sudden death and life-threatening ventricular arrhythmias such as ventricular fibrillation, ventricular tachycardia, asystole and torsade de pointes.
 It may also worsen premature ventricular contractions or supraventricular arrhythmias, and it may prolong the QT interval.
-It is therefore essential that each patient given Propafenone hydrochloride tablets be evaluated electrocardiographically prior to and during therapy to determine whether the response to Propafenone hydrochloride tablets supports continued treatment.
+It is therefore essential that each patient given Propafenone hydrochloride be evaluated electrocardiographically prior to and during therapy to determine whether the response to Propafenone hydrochloride supports continued treatment.
 Because Propafenone prolongs the QRS interval in the electrocardiogram, changes in the QT interval are difficult to interpret [see Clinical Pharmacology (12.2)].

-Overall in clinical trials with Propafenone hydrochloride tablets (which included patients treated for ventricular arrhythmias, atrial fibrillation/flutter, and PSVT), 4.7% of all patients had new or worsened ventricular arrhythmia possibly representing a proarrhythmic event (0.7% was an increase in PVCs; 4.0% a worsening, or new appearance, of VT or VF).
-Of the patients who had worsening of VT (4%), 92% had a history of VT and/or VT/VF, 71% had coronary artery disease, and 68% had a prior myocardial infarction.
-The incidence of proarrhythmia in patients with less serious or benign arrhythmias, which include patients with an increase in frequency of PVCs, was 1.6%.
+Overall in clinical trials with Propafenone hydrochloride (which included subjects treated for ventricular arrhythmias, atrial fibrillation/flutter, and PSVT), 4.7% of all subjects had new or worsened ventricular arrhythmia possibly representing a proarrhythmic event (0.7% was an increase in PVCs; 4.0% a worsening, or new appearance of VT or VF).
+Of the subjects who had worsening of VT (4%), 92% had a history of VT and/or VT/VF, 71% had coronary artery disease, and 68% had a prior myocardial infarction.
+The incidence of proarrhythmia in subjects with less serious or benign arrhythmias, which include subjects with an increase in frequency of PVCs, was 1.6%.

-5.2 Unmasking Brugada Syndrome
+Unmasking Brugada Syndrome

 Brugada Syndrome may be unmasked after exposure to Propafenone hydrochloride.
 Perform an ECG after initiation of Propafenone hydrochloride, and discontinue the drug if changes are suggestive of Brugada Syndrome [see Contraindications (4)].

-5.3 Use with Drugs that Prolong the QT Interval and Antiarrhythmic Agents
+Use with Drugs that Prolong the QT Interval and Antiarrhythmic Agents

-antiarrhythmic agents for at least 5 half-lives prior to dosing with Propafenone hydrochloride tablets.
+The use of Propafenone hydrochloride in conjunction with other drugs that prolong the QT interval has not been extensively studied.
+Such drugs may include many antiarrhythmics, some phenothiazines, tricyclic antidepressants, and oral macrolides.
+Withhold Class IA and III antiarrhythmic agents for at least 5 half-lives prior to dosing with Propafenone hydrochloride.
 Avoid the use of Propafenone with Class IA and III antiarrhythmic agents (including quinidine and amiodarone).
 There is only limited experience with the concomitant use of Class IB or IC antiarrhythmics.

-5.4 Drug Interactions: Simultaneous Use with Inhibitors of Cytochrome P450 Isoenzymes 2D6 and 3A4
+Drug Interactions: Simultaneous Use with Inhibitors of Cytochrome P450 Isoenzymes 2D6 and 3A4

 Increased exposure to Propafenone may lead to cardiac arrhythmias and exaggerated beta-adrenergic blocking activity.
 Because of its metabolism, the combination of CYP3A4 inhibition and either CYP2D6 deficiency or CYP2D6 inhibition in users of Propafenone is potentially hazardous.
-Therefore, avoid simultaneous use of Propafenone hydrochloride tablets with both a CYP2D6 inhibitor and a CYP3A4 inhibitor.
+Therefore, avoid simultaneous use of Propafenone hydrochloride with both a CYP2D6 inhibitor and a CYP3A4 inhibitor.

-5.5 Use in Patients with a History of Heart Failure
+Use in Patients with a History of Heart Failure

 Propafenone slows atrioventricular conduction and may also cause dose-related first degree AV block.
 Average PR interval prolongation and increases in QRS duration are also dose-related.
 Do not give Propafenone to patients with atrioventricular and intraventricular conduction defects in the absence of a pacemaker [see Contraindications (4) and Clinical Pharmacology (12.2)].

 Effects on Pacemaker Threshold

 Agranulocytosis has been reported in patients receiving Propafenone.
 Generally, the agranulocytosis occurred within the first 2 months of Propafenone therapy and upon discontinuation of therapy, the white count usually normalized by 14 days.
 Unexplained fever or decrease in white cell count, particularly during the initial 3 months of therapy, warrant consideration of possible agranulocytosis or granulocytopenia.
 Instruct patients to report promptly any signs of infection such as fever, sore throat, or chills.

-5.9 Use in Patients with Hepatic Dysfunction
+Use in Patients with Hepatic Dysfunction

-5.10 Use in Patients with Renal Dysfunction
+Use in Patients with Renal Dysfunction

 In patients with impaired renal function, monitor for signs of overdosage [see Overdosage (10)].

-5.11 Use in Patients with Myasthenia Gravis
+Use in Patients with Myasthenia Gravis

-5.12 Elevated ANA Titers
+Elevated ANA Titers

 Positive ANA titers have been reported in patients receiving Propafenone.
 They have been reversible upon cessation of treatment and may disappear even in the face of continued Propafenone therapy.
-These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosis (positive rechallenge); it resolved completely upon discontinuation of therapy.
+These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosus (positive rechallenge); it resolved completely upon discontinuation of therapy.
 Carefully evaluate patients who develop an abnormal ANA test and, if persistent or worsening elevation of ANA titers is detected, consider discontinuing therapy.

-6.1 Clinical Trials Experience
+Clinical Trials Experience

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 |(N = 480)

 |Nausea and/or Vomiting

 |Wide Complex Tachycardia

 In addition, the following adverse reactions were reported less frequently than 1% either in clinical trials or in marketing experience.
 Causality and relationship to Propafenone therapy cannot necessarily be judged from these events.